peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  JSONOptions options)`<br>
- Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+ Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the specified JSON options to control the encoding process.

 * `void WriteTo(OutputStream stream)`<br>
  Writes this CBOR object to a data stream.